 This post sounds a lot like it’s written by a doctor (I’m colored by the holidays I’ve spent working in the ER).
 I feel strongly about not using fireworks with children.
 Fireworks have always kind of freaked me out.
-When I was a child my father loved fireworks and used to terrify me by surprising me with hidden explosions in the bushes and whirling bottle rockets off the deck.
-I like professional fireworks in the sky but I do tend to keep a good distance…scarred for life I guess.
+When I was a child my father loved fireworks, he used to terrify us by surprising us with hidden explosions in the bushes and whirling bottle rockets off the deck.
+I like professional fireworks in the sky but I do tend to keep a good distance from the others…scarred for life, I guess.

 - Children between the age of 5 and 14 are the highest risk for firework injuries—over double the risk of the rest of us.
 I don’t recommend you use any fireworks but if you do, make some serious rules.
 Ensure that adults don’t let young children light fireworks and supervise older children using any type of firework.
 Nearly 1/2 of all injuries each year from fireworks occur in children under age 15.
 Research finds that the hands (40%), eyes (20%), and head and face (20%) are the body areas most often involved.
 “Every type of legally available consumer (so-called “safe and sane”) firework has been associated with serious injury or death.

 - Sparklers seem fairly benign, yet use caution with your kids if you let them hold them.
 Sparklers burn at 1200 degrees Fahrenheit–hot enough to cause a 3rd-degree burn.

 - Remind your teen children and their friends about of risks associated with teens on the road for the holiday.
 Pull a parent and remind them to wear their seat belt, avoid texting and driving, and ban the use of alcohol for those behind the wheel.
 The Fourth of July ranks as the deadliest day all year for teen drivers according to AAA.